Photography Lessons, Classes & Workshops in Wilmington, Delaware

 Digital Photography Classes at the Delaware Art Museum

-Two classes, by Danny Schweers and Kathy Buckalew, are offered in the Fall, Winter, and Spring of each year at the Delaware Art Museum in Wilmington, Delaware.
+Two classes, by me (Danny Schweers) and by Kathy Buckalew, are taught evenings in the Fall, Winter, and Spring at the Delaware Art Museum in Wilmington, Delaware.
 Kathy also teaches a Summer class.
 These classes are for people who enjoy taking pictures and want to learn on how to do it with a good camera using all the settings.
+Students should have a good digital single-lens reflex (SLR) camera such as the Nikon D-3100, D-3200, D-5200, D-5300 or the Canon Rebel T3, T3i, T5i, etc. with a lens and an extra battery.

 Other Photography Classes near Wilmington, Delaware